Violation of Diagonal Non-Invasiveness: A Hallmark of Non-Classical Memory Effects: Markovian dynamics

 From Eq.~(\ref{P2Markov}) and~(\ref{P3Markov}) it follows that in general $ I\neq 0.$ In fact,\ measurement invasiveness occurs even when the system dynamics is Markovian.
 Nevertheless, given that the measurements are arbitrary ones, the intermediate $y$-measurement can be chosen such that $ [\rho _{t|x},E_{y}]=0,$ where $\rho _{t|x}\equiv \Lambda _{t,0}[\rho _{x}].$ Thus, $\{\mathrm{Tr}_{s}(E_{y}\Lambda _{t,0}[\rho _{x}])\}$ can be read as the eigenvalues of $\rho _{t|x}$ implying $\sum\nolimits_{y}\rho _{y}\mathrm{ Tr}_{s}(E_{y}\Lambda _{t,0}[\rho _{x}])=\rho _{t|x}.$ Consequently,

-\textit{This property defines the DNI of Markovian dynamics}: a (selective or non-selective) measurement process at a given time is non-invasive if the corresponding observable commutates with the pre-measurement system density matrix.
-Equivalently, \textit{classicality} in probability is recovered under this condition.
-In the three measurement scheme DNI at (any) time $t$ is valid for \textit{arbitrary} $x$- and $z$-measurements.
+\textit{This property defines the DNI of Markovian dynamics}: a (non-selective) measurement process at a given time is non-invasive if the corresponding observable commutates with the pre-measurement system density matrix~\cite{demolition}.
+In the three measurement scheme DNI at (any) time $ t$ is valid for \textit{arbitrary} $x$- and $z$-measurements.
 These are central results for the developed scheme.

+The DNI property of Markovian dynamics implies that, at the intermediate stage, the quantum system behaves as a classical system, that is, it is unaffected by the intermediate measurement (invasiveness is always avoided independently of which are the previous and posterior quantum measurement processes).
+This property gives us the basis for classifying system memory effects as quantum or classical.
+Memory effects are \textit{non-classical} (quantum) when in the three measurement scheme there exist (at least a first and last) measurement processes such that DNI is not achieved.
+In fact, violation of DNI cannot be achieved by any classical system.
+In this way, measurement invasiveness and the non-classical character of the memory effects becomes intrinsically linked in the present approach.
+The complementary notion of classicality that follows from this definition as well as those introduced in Refs.~\cite{plenio,horoNoMark} are studied and compared in detail in Ref.~\cite{super}.